ZT-HT/Clustering_minCEntropy/README.md

 This example will take quite a long time to run (e.g. XXX seconds on a INSERT PROCESSOR HERE), see the **parallel execution** section for details on how to make it faster.

-If you have a version of MATLAB older than 2021a, refer to the demo execution details below.

 ## Parallel execution

 If you have access to the [Parallel Computing Toolbox](https://www.mathworks.com/products/parallel-computing.html), you can switch parallelisation on which can result in significant improvements in speed.
 Create a parallel pool: